wlsmith42/CarND-Capstone/README.md

 ![sim](imgs/sim.gif)

 ## Limitations
 Overall, the project works very well with the only difficulties being related to development & testing in Udacity's provided project workspace.
-The main problems we faced were:
+The main problem we faced was:

 * The project workspace does not have a lot of processing power, and this can result in severe simulator lag despite countless code optimizations which can cause the vehicle to veer from the waypoints.
-* Testing the bag file for the real world test was basically impossible in the workspace due to insufficient space to load the file.

 ## Basic Build Instructions